-Barbara SAK is Senior economic researcher and Managing Director of CIRIEC (International Centre of Information and Research on Public, Social and Cooperative Economy), on CIRIEC’s payroll for nearly 30 years.
+Barbara Sak is Senior economic researcher and Managing Director of CIRIEC (International Centre of Information and Research on Public, Social and Cooperative Economy), on CIRIEC’s payroll for nearly 30 years.
 She has contributed to and co-directed several national and international inter-disciplinary researches and projects (grouping up to 25-30 researchers) in the field of services of general and collective interest, be they of economic or non-economic nature, and concerning public enterprises.
-Her main field of expertise consists in public policy issues regarding regulation, provision and organisation modes, financing and evaluation of such services, notably with respect to the various types of providers, including those stemming from the public sector and the so-called third sector or social economy (namely, cooperatives, mutual associations, foundations, not-for-profit organisations).
+Her main field of expertise consists of public policy issues regarding regulation, provision and organisation modes, financing and evaluation of such services, notably with respect to the various types of providers, including those stemming from the public sector and the so-called third sector or social economy (namely, cooperatives, mutual associations, foundations, not-for-profit organisations).
 She also follows the European Community legal framework impacting services of general interest and the financing of public service missions/obligations.
-Further, she has a good knowledge of policy issues at stake and counts numerous contacts with the main stakeholders interested in such issues.
+Further, she has a good knowledge of policy issues at stake and numerous contacts with the main stakeholders involved in such issues.

 Denison Jayasooria is currently the Head of the secretariat for the All Party Parliamentary Group Malaysia on Sustainable Development Goals (APPGM-SDG), appointed by Malaysian Parliament House on Oct 17, 2019.
 He is also the Co-chair of the Malaysia CSO SDG Alliance.
 He is a member of the National SDG Steering Committee established by the Economic Planning Unit of the Prime Ministers Department, Malaysia since 2016.
 He is chair of the Asian Solidarity Economy Council and Board member of the Intercontinental Network for social solidarity economy (RIPESS).
 He is a trustee of the Foundation for Community Studies & Development (YKPM) and a Hon fellow of the Institute of International Harmony and Sustainable Development, Hong Kong, China.
 He holds a PhD in sociology and is Practice Professor for Public Advocacy at the Institute of ethnic Studies (KITA), National University of Malaysia (UKM) where he is an associate Research Fellow.